Chapter LI (For The Good Times) Chapter LI 2/19/23 (51)

-However, if pressed about where I liked living the most, I’d have to admit that San Diego was the very best.
+However, if pressed about where I liked living the most, I must admit that San Diego was the best.
 (What’s not to like about what’s pictured above?)

-When I first arrived, I bought an old house in Coronado which needed a lot of remodeling so I lived with Tom Shadek who was the owner’s son, and his girlfriend Rose in La Jolla until my place was livable.
-(See the photo above)
+When I first arrived, I bought a house in Coronado that needed a lot of remodeling, so I lived with Tom Shadek, the owner’s son, and his girlfriend, Rose, in La Jolla until my place was livable.
+(Shown on top)

-In San Antonio it was the “Class” format, modeled after KVIL in Dallas, and in San Diego, we were doing an experimental format called the Radio Magazine.
+In San Antonio, it was the “Class” format, modeled after KVIL in Dallas, and in San Diego, we were doing an experimental format called the Radio Magazine on KOGO

-However, I really needed one of the new formats to pop so I could afford to stay living in San Diego.
+However, I needed one of the new formats to pop so I could afford to live in San Diego.

-Greg surrounded himself with a bunch of characters like Mike Dewey, Steve Tom, Lee Mirabal, and Perry Allen, who only had one thing in common; they were all crazy.
+The only thing these people had in common was they were all crazy.
 Luckily I liked crazy.
-(Greg pictured above with a few of his news folks) Doing an outstanding job of the Sports Page was Jerry Gross whose feature “Could It Be, I just loved, and the whole morning edition was hosted by Bob DeCarlo.
+(Greg pictured above with a few of his news folks) Doing an outstanding job of the Sports Page was Jerry Gross whose feature “Could It Be,” I loved, and Bob DeCarlo hosted the morning edition.

-Bob was doing a lot of crazy stuff like trying out for the San Diego Clippers so I was sorry to see him leave but Tampa Bay was calling.
-(Bob pictured above with me today)
+Bob was doing a lot of stuff, like trying out for the San Diego Clippers, so I was sorry to see him leave, but Tampa Bay was calling.
+(Bob pictured above with me at Duffy’s)

-He claimed that the reason that he was not playing well was because he didn’t have a good incentive.
+He claimed that the reason that he was not playing well was that he didn’t have a good incentive.

 ” THE END “